teamtito/api-docs/source/includes/admin_api/webhooks/_checkin.json.md

   },
   "answers": [
     {
-      "question": "What is a your favourite coffee?", "response": "Latte"
+      "question": "What is your favourite coffee?",
+      "response": "Latte"
     }
   ]